Home

 VCR Repairman

 Innovations have made some lines of work obsolete while also creating new ones.
-Some now-vanished jobs involved what was once cutting-edge technology, like the telegraph and the linotype machine.
-Learning to operate these seemed like a sure career bet – but even the most modern inventions are eventually replaced with something better and more efficient.
+Some now-vanished jobs involved what was once cutting-edge technology, but even the most modern inventions are eventually replaced with something better and more efficient.
+What jobs have we lost over the decades, and how have they been replaced in the face of constant innovation?

 24/7 Tempo consulted a wide range of sources, including GoneJobs and Historic UK, and others to compile a list of once-common jobs that no longer exist.
-Some jobs listed were the equivalent of today’s internships, starting on the bottom rung of an industry and making tea or running errands for the higher-ups.
-Others, like phrenologists and leech collectors, were based on pseudoscience that has since been debunked.
+Some jobs listed were the equivalent of today's internships, starting on the bottom rung of an industry and making tea or running errands for the higher-ups.
+Others were based on pseudoscience that has since been debunked.
 The fact that these jobs were so commonplace at the time shows that people believed in ideas that we now find ridiculous.

 To top